 name.
 The following will match

 You can also combine these properties:

-Oh My Posh mainly supports three different color types being
+Oh My Posh supports four different color types being:

 Typical hex colors (for example